 The User Choice program is funded by the Queensland State Government and contributes towards the cost of training for eligible Queensland apprentices and trainees.
 The program aims to provide funding aligned to the current skills needs of a variety of industries and responds to changing government priorities.

-The percentage of funding available is dependant on the qualification and skill priority established by the Department of Education and Training and not all apprenticeships and traineeships are eligible for Government funding.
+The percentage of funding available is dependant on the qualification and skill priority established by the Department of Employment, Small Business and Training and not all apprenticeships and traineeships are eligible for Government funding.
 Other co-contributions by industry, employers, apprentices and trainees will generally be required.

 HOW USER CHOICE WORKS